Lachlan Murdoch: Smartmatic (2022–)

-In a lawsuit similar to Dominion's, voting machine maker Smartmatic filed a lawsuit implicating both Lachlan Murdoch and his father Rupert for 2.7 billion dollars on February 4, 2021.
+In a lawsuit similar to Dominion's, voting machine maker Smartmatic filed a lawsuit implicating both Lachlan Murdoch and his father Rupert for US$2.7 billion on 4 February 2021.
 Smartmatic claims "Fox News engaged in conspiracy to spread disinformation about Smartmatic.
 They lied, and did so knowingly and intentionally."
 In March 2022, Justice David Cohen allowed the removal of several hosts as co-defendants but rejected Fox's motion for dismissal of the suit allowing it to go to the discovery phase.
-In a second attempt from Fox News to dismiss the lawsuit, Justice David Cohen again rejected Fox's request and gave the opinion that Smartmatic had showed a "substantial basis" for their claim that Fox News "showed a reckless disregard for the truth."
-Both Lachlan and Rupert Murdoch's emails are being sought in discovery to show the extent to which they knew their statements were false.
+In a second attempt from Fox News to dismiss the lawsuit, Justice Cohen again rejected Fox's request and gave the opinion that Smartmatic had shown a "substantial basis" for their claim that Fox News "showed a reckless disregard for the truth".